aiidateam/aiida-core/docs/source/install/quick_installation.rst

     verdi quicksetup

-After completing the setup, your newly created profile should show up in the list:
+Start the AiiDA daemon process:

 .. code-block:: bash

-    verdi profile list
+    verdi daemon start

-    Info: configuration folder: /path.to/.aiida
-    Info: default profile is highlighted and marked by the * symbol
-    * coding_day

-To make sure all the required resources such as the database and RabbitMQ are up and running, you can run the following command:
+Check that all services are up and running:

 .. code-block:: bash

     verdi status

-     ✓ profile:     On profile django
+     ✓ profile:     On profile quicksetup
-     ✓ repository:  /repo/aiida_dev/django
+     ✓ repository:  /repo/aiida_dev/quicksetup
      ✓ postgres:    Connected to aiida@localhost:5432
      ✓ rabbitmq:    Connected to amqp://127.0.0.1?heartbeat=600
      ✓ daemon:      Daemon is running as PID 2809 since 2019-03-15 16:27:52

-If everything is up and running, it is time to :ref:`get started<get_started>`!
+If you see all checkmarks, it is time to :ref:`get started<get_started>`!

-If the quick installation failed at any point, please refer to the :ref:`full installation guide<installation>` for more details or the :ref:`troubleshooting section<troubleshooting>`.
+If the quick installation fails at any point, please refer to the :ref:`full installation guide<installation>` for more details or the :ref:`troubleshooting section<troubleshooting>`.

-For additional configuration, please refer to the :ref:`configuration section<configure_aiida>`.
+For configuration of tab completion or using AiiDA in jupyter, see the :ref:`configuration instructions <configure_aiida>` before moving on.